Earthquakes on April 8, 2026

 -0.4 km---✓ ReviewedUSGS →

-A magnitude 2.1 earthquake was recorded 5 km S of Princeton, Canada on April 8, 2026 at 22:25 UTC.
+Seismographs logged a magnitude 2.1 earthquake 5 km S of Princeton, Canada with origin time 22:25 UTC on April 8, 2026.
 At a depth of just -0.4 km, this was a very shallow event, close enough to the surface that modest magnitudes can produce significant local shaking.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-The epicenter is at 49.412°, -120.499°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+Geolocation places the event at 49.412°N, -120.499°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.1 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-08